 “Well, we can’t have that.”

 The earlier Minnesota Domestic Abuse Act’s Order for Protection law was the model.
-The OFP is from a civil case heard in family court but with criminal penalties for violations.
+The OFP is a civil remedy in family court.
+But an OFP has criminal penalties for violations.

-Bottom line, a defendant can now post unconditional bail, with no pretrial release conditions, but still be subject to a DANCO.
+Bottom line, a defendant can now post unconditional bail (no pretrial release conditions); but still be subject to a DANCO.
 Minnesota Statutes §629.75, Subdivision 1 (b), says in part: